 In the case of one of our clients, he was able to buy gold at J.Rotbart & Co. with Bitcoin and then sell his gold for cash and place it in his bank account.It is also possible to use modern multiple-currency accounts and cards like Revolut to transfer your cryptocurrencies into different fiat currency accounts.

 In regards to your overall offshore structure, setting up a cryptocurrency company in and of itself is not the issue.
 There are jurisdictions like Hong Kong, BVI, Bulgaria, and Estonia where it is quite simple to set up a company that uses cryptocurrencies.

 The real challenge is finding a bank that will allow you to tie an account to a company that is involved with cryptocurrencies.

 The simplest solution is – rather than convincing your current bank to let you participate in crypto activities – to find banks that already engage with companies involved in cryptocurrencies.

-Through experience, we have found that Singapore, in general, is not crypto-friendly and no reputable Singapore bank will take on crypto-based companies.
-So far, I have found good banks in the BVI and Hong Kong that are involved with crypto businesses and I am now looking into Bulgaria.
+Through experience, we have found that Singapore, in general, is not crypto-friendly, and no reputable Singapore bank will take on crypto-based companies.
+So far, we have found good banks in the BVI, Hong Kong, and a few other countries that are involved with crypto businesses.

 Nomad Capitalists regularly have to interact with institutions like embassies, whether they are working to obtain a second passport or stopping in to pick up a visa to their next destination.
 And embassies like to see that you have a normal bank account with steady cash flow.